wszhan/craftinginterpreters/book/scanning.md

 <span name="match">**lookahead**</span>.
 Since it only looks at the current
 unconsumed character, we have *one character of lookahead*.
 The smaller this number is, generally, the faster the scanner runs.
 The rules of the lexical grammar dictate how much lookahead we need.
-Fortunately, most languages in wide use peek only one or two characters ahead.
+Fortunately, most languages in the wild use peek only one or two characters ahead.

 <aside name="match">